Brian Booth: Style and the place of religion in sport

-A committed Christian, Booth is an Anglican lay-preacher, and often invokes religious and ethical arguments while talking about issues such as sportsmanship.
+A committed Christian, Booth was an Anglican lay-preacher, and often invoked religious and ethical arguments while talking about issues such as sportsmanship.
 Booth became intensely religious in the 1950s after befriending Pastor Roy Gray, a colleague in district cricket and a classmate at Sydney Teachers College.
 Gray challenged his friend's faith, and Booth reflected that "Until that point, sport had really been my God".
 During Booth's career, the media made much of his religious convictions.
-After scoring his maiden Test century, Booth was asked whether he felt that God was with him.
+After scoring his maiden Test century, he was asked whether he felt that God was with him.
 He replied in the affirmative, and the next day, a newspaper printed the headline "England can't win.
 God is on Brian Booth's side."

 Booth co-authored Cricket and Christianity with Paul White and his autobiography, Booth to Bat, also with Paul White, and also wrote Hockey Fundamentals.
 In 1998 he wrote Sport and sportsmanship: a Christian perspective towards 2000 for the Australian Christian Forum on Education.
 He believed that the foundations of sport were courtesy and fairness, and he condemned the prevalence of verbal jousting in the modern game.
-During his career, Booth often spoke at religious functions in combination with other Christian cricketers.
+During his career, he often spoke at religious functions in combination with other Christian cricketers.
 He appeared with the English Test opener Reverend David Sheppard at Sydney Town Hall and preached with Conrad Hunte in the West Indies.

 Despite Booth's views being more genteel than those of most of his teammates, there was little friction.
 Early in his state career, Booth declined to join a Melbourne Cup gambling sweep organised by captain Keith Miller.
 However, Miller included Booth in the event by assigning him to look after the money.
 Booth said "That was typical of Keith.
 That he was able to turn something that might have been a problem into something positive, giving me a responsibility, making me feel part of the team."
 He added, "The boys just accepted me for what I was.
 If they didn't share the strength of my convictions, they were quite happy for me to hold them."
 Simpson said that Booth never attempted to impose his beliefs on his teammates and never gave any inkling that he disapproved of their behaviour.